Issue(s): Avengers #89, Avengers #90, Avengers #91, Avengers #92, Avengers #93, Avengers #94, Avengers #95, Avengers #96, Avengers #97

 Triton actually came for the FF, but he'll take the Avengers' help instead.
 The Kree are taking advantage of the fact that Maximus is in charge of the Inhumans to assert their right to an alliance.
 To their point of view, the Inhumans are an investment and now it's time for them to pay off.
 The Vision thinks this is a bit of a distraction from the main plot (and it is)...

-...but the Avengers pick up Black Bolt in San Fransisco (note that the boy, Joey, is taken with Black Bolt back to the Great Refuge but there's no mention of the Trikon that was abducting him the last time we saw him)...
+...but the Avengers pick up Black Bolt in San Francisco (note that the boy, Joey, is taken with Black Bolt back to the Great Refuge but there's no mention of the Trikon that was abducting him the last time we saw him).

-...and over the Vision's protests, since he wants to hurry up and head into space to rescue Wanda help restore him to the throne.
+Over the Vision's protests, since he wants to hurry up and head into space to rescue Wanda, the Avengers help restore Black Bolt to the throne.
 It is revealed that Black Bolt killed his parents and drove his brother mad when he used his screaming power to stop a plot between a young Maximus and the Kree.
-Black Bolt puts down the Maxiumus lead rebellion by whispering to his people.
+Black Bolt puts down the Maxiumus led rebellion by whispering to his people.

-Rick is kidnapped by the Kree as they flee Atilan.
+Rick is kidnapped by the Kree as they flee Attilan.

 Somewhere behind the scenes in Avengers #95 or #96, Captain Marvel finds the time to make sweet love to Skrull Princess Anelle, resulting in the conception of Hulking.
 He's also pretending to build an Omni-Wave.